friendly-bits/geoip-shell/README.md

 **5)** The `-install.sh` script will ask you several questions to gather data required for correct installation, then initiate download and application of the ip lists.
 If you are not sure how to answer some of the questions, read [INSTALLATION.md](/INSTALLATION.md).

 **6)** That's it!
-By default, ip lists will be updated daily at 4am local time (4 o'clock at night) - you can verify that automatic updates work by running `cat /var/log/syslog | grep geoip-shell` on the next day (change syslog path if necessary, according to the location assigned by your distro).
+By default, ip lists will be updated daily at 4:15am local time (4:15 at night) - you can verify that automatic updates work by running `cat /var/log/syslog | grep geoip-shell` on the next day (change syslog path if necessary, according to the location assigned by your distro).

 ## **Pre-requisites**
 (if a pre-requisite is missing, the _-install.sh_ script will tell you which)